Employment

 - Lift up to 20lbs at a time and frequently lift or carry objects up to 10 lbs.

-- Standing prolonged periods of time.
+- Sitting for prolonged periods of time.

 Working Conditions: